 Location: Rua Almeida e Sousa 36A

 ** A wine producer worth mentioning located within the Lisbon area is called Vinhos Aparte.
-They don’t have a brick-and-mortar shop but their bottles are exported all over the world and are definitely worth trying if you come across a bottle!
+They don’t have a brick-and-mortar shop, but their bottles are exported worldwide and are worth trying if you come across a bottle!